Monday, August 23, 2021 · 16 min read

 There are applications where it is desired that the DAQ system should provide BOTH the deterministic data requested by the EtherCAT master AND high-speed data to a second computer for high-end analysis.

 This is exactly what Dewesoft RT systems provide in the real-world example below.

-Implementation of Dewesoft R8rt systems with an MTS Flextest Real-Time Master
+Real-world application: Implementation of Dewesoft R8rt systems with an MTS real-time master

 In the system shown above, R8rt DAQ systems are used with an MTS road simulator test bench for testing the durability of car and truck suspension systems.
 It consists of four corners, each having 6 degrees of freedom.
 Over a hundred analog input and output channels were used by the MTS FlexTest controller for actuator control.

 The MTS real-time master uses EtherCAT to control the road simulator in real-time.
 The Dewesoft R8rt DAQ slaves provided deterministic measurement data from the accelerometers to the test-bench controller via EtherCAT.